Switch to a cheaper prepayment meter tariff (UK) — July 2026

 - No disruption: your supply doesn't stop during a switch.

-- Top-ups: you can usually keep topping up as normal until the switch completes.
+- Top-ups: keep topping up as normal until the switch completes.

-Tip: If you’re not sure whether your meter is prepayment, check your in-home display (smart meter), look for a key/card slot, or search your last receipt from top-ups.
+Tip: Not sure if your meter is prepayment?
+Check your in-home display (smart meter), look for a key/card slot, or check your last top-up receipt.

 Why switching your PAYG tariff can reduce your costs